shlmt/WebApi_Shop/README.md

 ### Data Input

 Data input is handled in a separate project.
-You can find more details and access it here: [Link to ADO project on GitHub] (replace with the actual link)
+You can find more details and access it here: [Link to ADO project on GitHub]

 ### Documentation